RafiaM68/CODSOFT/README.md

 # CODSOFT
-For Tech Internship, I am uploading my Required Tasks for CODSOFT as a Graphic Designer.
+For Tech Internship, I am uploading my Required Tasks for CODSOFT as a UI/UX Designer.

         -----------    Via Linkedin  ( linkedin.com/in/rafia-mehmood-5bb795229)     -----------